Boulder High School: Stadium

 Boulder High football, soccer, lacrosse, and track teams compete at Christian Recht Field, accessed via a bridge spanning Boulder Creek.
 Recht Field received a multimillion-dollar upgrade in 2003, which included artificial turf installation to conserve water and reduce injuries caused by frozen turf during the winter.
 As part of the BVSD bond program, a visitors' field house was constructed at the west end of the field.
+A separate bond initiative launched in 2022 resulted in further renovations in Summer 2023.
+The turf on Recht field was replaced and the access bridge leading to the stadium was repaired and repainted.

 Fairview High School shares Recht Field for a number of varsity-level events.
 When Boulder and Fairview football compete against each other in the annual Boulder-Fairview duel, the schools' fans alternate use of the visitor and home stands each year.

 Flood danger

 Boulder High School is in the Boulder Creek flood zone.
 The school's adjacent soccer fields were the site of housing as late as the 1980s, but the houses were removed due to the flash-flood risk.
 The City of Boulder continues to remove residential buildings in the path of the most dangerous portions of the creek, replacing them with parks and fields.
 The Boulder Creek 100-year flood took place in 1894, destroying all buildings in the area.
 The 2013 Colorado floods caused the school to be closed for several days.
 The soccer fields flooded, as did the softball field, which was the most damaged.